Terms relating to auxiliary sheets

 - Auxiliary sheet

-- Represents a particular sheet of paper, blank or otherwise, that can precede a job, separate copies of a job, or follow a job.
-PSF printers print auxiliary sheets.
-Both Internet Print Protocol (IPP) and Passthrough printers also print auxiliary sheets, but they do not use auxiliary sheet objects to activate this support.
+- Represents a particular sheet of paper, blank or otherwise, that can precede a job, separate documents in a job, or follow the job.
+PSF and AIX actual destinations print auxiliary sheets.

 - Auxiliary-sheet object

-Some auxiliary sheet objects supplied with InfoPrint Manager generate a file that you can use with an executable reporting utility to view job statistics. see Gathering accounting and audit data about print jobs for more information about viewing statistics.
+Two auxiliary-sheet styles supplied with InfoPrint generate a file that you can use with an executable reporting utility to view job statistics.
+See Gathering accounting and auditing data about print jobs for more information about viewing statistics.

 - Auxiliary-sheet object name

-- Identifies the auxiliary sheet object.
+- Identifies the auxiliary sheet.
 The names of some of the default auxiliary sheets indicate the style of the auxiliary sheet: brief, full, or blank.

 - User exit

-data at each exit point that can serve as input to the user-exit program.
-InfoPrint Manager can use the
+to InfoPrint after the user-exit program ends.
+InfoPrint provides data at each exit point that can serve as input to the user-exit program.

 - Start sheet